xuanyuw/Blog/_posts/2019-07-11-Noise-Is-No-Fun.md

 ---
 <sub>Image source: https://imgflip.com/i/2sn1rp</sub>

-(This is the extended content of COGS118C (UCSD SS2 2019) Lecture 4: Noise & ERP)
+(This is the content of COGS118C (UCSD SS2 2019) Lecture 4: Noise & ERP)

 Noise is everywhere.
 Of course there are also A LOT of noise in our brain recordings.
 In this article, I'll talk about the major noises in brain recordings.